Sumit32351/DetectAI/README.md

 ## From browser

-1. Go to your google chrome browser and paste the following address :  [Link Text](https://github.com/harsh-g1/DetectAI```)

-2. Download the zip folder from the CODE button on top right side.
+1. Download the zip folder from the CODE button on top right side.

-3. Unzip the folder.
+2. Unzip the folder.

 ## Using github on command line